 Both these activities aren’t totally free but are at a discount with the card.

 12) Visit the Bars and Restaurants listed with the I Amsterdam City Card

 I have this thing for food.
-When I travel, I often research about the best restaurants, best local specialities to try and also the most amazing places to drink with a lively atmosphere.
+When I travel, I often research the best restaurants, the best local specialties to try, and also the most amazing places to drink with a lively atmosphere.

 - Amsterdam Icebar – 25% discount on the entrance fee, incl.
 3 drinks.

-- Bar Bitterbal – Bitterballen are the traditional Dutch fried balls and this is a speciality restaurant where you get 25% off – but only on Bitterballen.
+- Bar Bitterbal – Bitterballen are the traditional Dutch fried balls and this is a specialty restaurant where you get 25% off – but only on Bitterballen.

 - Blue Amsterdam – 25% off on lunch, not on drinks